How to start your own business. Practise Self-belief.

 If I knew I could not fail and success was guaranteed I would…

-Now is time for another wonderful exercise.
+Now it is time for another wonderful exercise.

-I suggest you go for a walk and take your phone or notebook and pen with you or find comfortable place where you will not be disturbed for some time.
-It’s time to clear your head and focus, so that you can really visualise on what you could achieve, on what the possibilities are.
+I suggest you go for a walk and take your phone or notebook and pen with you or find a comfortable place where you will not be disturbed for some time.
+It’s time to clear your head and focus so that you can really visualise on what you could achieve, on what the possibilities are.